Th3C0d3Mast3r/rfid-inventory-management/README.md

 | State Management | React hooks (`useInventory`, `useAuth`) |

-## Hardware Configuration
+## Internal Hardware Configuration [RFID Version]
-The below is the connection that is done on the ESP32 Espressif Board, connected to RFID RC522 Reader
+The below is the connection that is done on the ESP32 Espressif Board, connected to **RFID RC522** Reader
 ![image of hardware connection](./images/Hardware%20Configuration.png)

 ---